-With Microsoft as one of its partners, FSET is prepared to provide customers with a range of fully managed Microsoft services, including 365 subscriptions for email (Office), cloud storage (SharePoint), networking and video conferencing (Teams), MFA security (Authenticator) and several other applications capable of enhancing efficiency in the workplace.
+With Microsoft as one of our partners, FSET is prepared to provide customers with a range of fully managed Microsoft services.
+Including 365 subscriptions for email (Office), cloud storage (SharePoint), networking and video conferencing (Teams), MFA security (Authenticator) and several other applications capable of enhancing efficiency in the workplace.
 Because of their rapid ability to be deployed through the cloud, these applications are highly scalable, easily configured, and thoroughly manageable by our system administrators.
-Our Microsoft collaboration specialists are also capable of customizing your organizational interface with unique features and graphical upgrades to personalize your virtual workspace and help take your enterprise to the next level.
+Our Microsoft collaboration specialists can also customize your organizational interface with unique features and graphical upgrades to personalize your virtual workspace and help take your enterprise to the next level.

 “We do all of the hard work in the background but try to keep everything simple at the same time.
 If you don’t have an IT department, we can be that for you.
 It’s about what we can take and adapt for other organizations, and I enjoy saving people that time, because I know how precious it is and what they can do with it if they’re able to apply it elsewhere.” – David Brown, FSET CEO

 Thanks to our partnerships with leading hardware developers and manufacturers, FSET can procure the right kinds of endpoint devices for your organization.
 From desktop computers to laptops and tablets to smartphones.
 As well as smartboard technology and specialized teleconferencing solutions, we’ve got you covered for all your infrastructure needs.
 Our device and hardware partners include Samsung, Lenovo, Dell, Yubico, and SpaceX.